aditya28sarin/fact-o-pedia/README.md

 - Created and end to end full stack application using `NodeJS` at the backend.
 - The database is used to store authentication data as well as content is `MongoDB`.
-- Used `GraphQL` query language for implementing backend APIs.
+- Used `GraphQL` query language for implementing backend APIs and managed using `Apollo`.
 - APIs are connected to the `ReactJS` front-end application.

 ## Some Important Functionalities